CleverRaven/Cataclysm-DDA/data/json/mapgen/lab/README.md

 Selecting a spawn will randomize between: lab_room_[size] plus the _rare variants, and the _crossdoors variants if applicable.

 If your room is also amenable to having two of its walls redefined, you can also use these spawns to add in more randomized rooms that might modify the walls by adding windows, replacing walls with chainlink, or creating multiple doors and interior walls.
 These templates assume that there are no doors on the two walls which are not part of this submap.
-Note these submaps are 8x8 and 10x10 because they include the walls to be modified.
+Note these submaps are sized 8x8 and 10x10 because they include the walls to be modified.

 * lab_spawn_7x7_wall_nw
 * lab_spawn_7x7_wall_sw
 * lab_spawn_9x9_wall_nw
 * lab_spawn_9x9_wall_sw

+Use the most specific spawn possible.

 ## Directory

-* lab_central.json - Top of central lab.
+* lab_central.json - hardcoded maps for the top of central lab.
 * lab_common.json - terrain palette, loot palettes, common json objects.
 * lab_escape.json - maps specifically for lab challenge escape, these are special placed on lvl 4 of a lab.
 * lab_floorplan_cross.json - cross floorplans are unusual for having rock infill when bordering the edge of the lab, with rare vaults.